leeper/leeper.github.io/_posts/2014-06-29-facebook-ethics.md

 The response from the media world has not been great.
 [The lede at *Slate* read](http://www.slate.com/articles/health_and_science/science/2014/06/facebook_unethical_experiment_it_made_news_feeds_happier_or_sadder_to_manipulate.html): "It intentionally manipulated users' emotions without their knowledge." *The Chicago Tribune*'s Scott Kleinberg was [apparently shocked to learn](http://www.chicagotribune.com/news/chi-facebook-experiment-20140628,0,5442982.story) that internet companies experiment: "This might be the reason Facebook doesn't have a dislike button.
 The social network has been conducting secret experiments on us.
 Really."

-[AV Club offered a softer view](http://www.avclub.com/article/facebook-tinkered-users-feeds-massive-psychology-e-206324): "It's a charming reminder that Facebook isn't just the place you go to see pictures of your friends' kids or your racist uncle's latest rant against the government—it's also an exciting research lab, with all of us as potential test subjects."
+[AV Club offered a softer view](http://www.avclub.com/article/facebook-tinkered-users-feeds-massive-psychology-e-206324): "It's a charming reminder that Facebook isn't just the place you go to see pictures of your friends' kids or your racist uncle's latest rant against the government, it's also an exciting research lab, with all of us as potential test subjects."
 In short, Facebook conducted scientific research that was deemed sufficiently interesting to get it published in one of the world's top academic journals.

 I think it's fantastic that the study has prompted a wide discussion of research ethics among academics and journalists working in both technology and science.
 And, I think it's understandable that many people are experiencing a visceral negative reaction to the study.
 The idea of a company that doesn't have a great track record of privacy secretly experimenting with its users emotions sounds bad.